brimdata/zed/pkg/zng/docs/spec.md

 # ZNG Specification

-> NOTE: This specification is a work in progress and is in "ALPHA".
+> Note: This specification is ALPHA and a work in progress.
-> Zq's implementation of ZNG is not up to date with this latest description.
+> Zq's implementation of ZNG is not yet up to date with this latest description.

-ZNG is a format for structured data values, ideally suited for streams of heterogeneously typed records.
+ZNG is a format for structured data values, ideally suited for streams of heterogeneously typed records, e.g., structured logs, where filtering and analytics may be applied to a stream in parts without having to fully deserialize every value.

 ZNG has both a text form simply called "ZNG", comprised of a sequence of newline-delimited UTF-8 strings, as well as a binary form called "BZNG".